SanjokLimbu/SanjokLimbu/README.md

 ### Hi there 👋

-I'm Sanjok, software development fresher.
-Interested in working on .Net development, APIs, Databases and Xamarin forms.<br/>Currently I'm learning desktop application using C++ and occasionally I do freelancing in upwork.
+I'm Sanjok, software developer fresher.
+Interested in working on .Net development, APIs, Databases and Xamarin forms.<br/>
+Currently I'm learning desktop application using C++ and occasionally I do freelancing in upwork.

 ### Programming Languages :loudspeaker: